Will Insulin Kill a Non Diabetic Person? Risks and Side Effects

 Death by insulin is not hypothetical; medical journals confirm fatalities, especially in non-diabetics.
 Documented cases include accidental injections, depression-related suicides, and even homicides, such as nurse Colin Norris, convicted for using insulin as a weapon.
 A study in the National Library of Medicine outlines insulin-induced hypoglycemia deaths in non-diabetics.
 Therefore, insulin must be stored securely and used under supervision only.

 Overall, death by insulin is real, but it’s easily preventable as long as you have glucose intake within reach.
 Never use insulin for weight gain, loss, wound healing, or anti-ageing, as there is less scientific backing for all of them.
 Using insulin as a non-diabetic can result in coma, seizures, or fatal hypoglycemia.
 Even small amounts can trigger critical drops in blood glucose.
-This is why continuous glucose monitors (CGMs) are handy as they detect drops in real time.
+This is why continuous glucose monitors (CGMs) are handy, as they detect drops in real time.
 Tools like the Dexcom G7 Receiver are not just for diabetics; they offer real-time safety insight.
 For anyone managing insulin exposure, CGMs serve as a vital safeguard.
 When in doubt, treat and call for help.

 Frequently Asked Questions